tom-englert/JetBrainsAnnotations.Fody/README.md

 ## What it actually does to your project

-* Adds the &lt;project name&gt;.ExternalAnnotations.xml file to your project, and marks it as CopyToOutput.
+* Adds the `<project name>.ExternalAnnotations.xml` file to your project, and marks it as CopyToOutput.
 * Updates this file every time you compile.

-To make your annotations available to 3rd parties, you must ship this file along with the assembly.
+  NOTE: To make your annotations available to 3rd parties, you must ship this file along with the assembly.

+* If your project is set to generate an XML documentation file, the documentation is extended with the annotation attributes.

 ## What you may need to change manually

+* If the `<project name>.ExternalAnnotations.xml` is not generated duing installation of the NuGet package, you will need to add it to your project manually.
-* Mark the reference to `Jetbrains.Annotations.dll` as `Copy Local`, so it won't get copied to your target directory and eventually get picked up by installers.
+* Mark the reference to `Jetbrains.Annotations.dll` as `Copy Local => False`, so it won't get copied to your target directory and eventually get picked up by installers.
 * If you deploy your project as a NuGet package, add `developmentDependency="true"` to the JetBrains.Annotations package entry in your projects `packages.config` files, else NuGet will list JetBrains.Annotations